-Depending on your situation, however, the court may not required this of you.
+Depending on your situation, however, the court may not require this of you.

-If you are unsure, contact the court, your lawyer or your probation officer to find out.
+If you are unsure, either contact the court, your lawyer or your probation officer to find out.

-Once completed, this profile assessment can be requested by your choosen Clinical Evaluator.
+Once completed, this profile assessment can be requested by your chosen Clinical Evaluator.

-They more than likely will give you a profile ID number, so that we can use a secure system for transferring your profile assessment.
+They will more than likely give you a profile ID to give to us, so that we can use a secure system for transferring your personality assessment.

-There is a fee of $25 that you must pay in order for us to transfer profile assessment to your Clinical Evaluator.
+There is a fee of $25 that you must pay in order for us to transfer your assessment to the Clinical Evaluator.